Runtime governance for AI and ML systems in production.

 Answers for teams evaluating runtime governance for production agent systems.

-No. GovAI enforces policy on runtime evidence from agent and orchestration execution and produces exportable artefacts.
+No. AIGov enforces policy on runtime evidence from agent and orchestration execution and produces exportable artefacts.
 Legal conformity and risk acceptance remain your organization's responsibility.

-No. GovAI is runtime governance and evidence infrastructure.
+No. AIGov is runtime governance and evidence infrastructure.
 It does not provide legal opinions, regulatory filings, or conformity assessments.

 Yes.
 Execution traces capture model calls, tool usage, and delegation edges.
 Policy runs at execution time—before evidence hits the ledger—so multi-agent runs can be audited end to end.

-Is GovAI a post-hoc dashboard or observability tool?
+Is AIGov a post-hoc dashboard or observability tool?

 Yes.
-Run the GovAI Core open-core runtime (govai-core) on your infrastructure.
+Run the AIGov Core open-core runtime (aigov-core) on your infrastructure.
 Hosted audit API and tenant console on govbase.dev are proprietary platform accelerators.

 Which standards are supported?